kazurayam/mitmproxy-lesson/README.md

 ## Solution

-I thought that it would be an idea to create another unit-test example in Java of capturing network traffics using other HTTPS proxy software.
+I thought that it would be an idea to create another unit-test example in Java of capturing network traffics between HTTP client (browser) and HTTP server using other proxy software.
 I looked around and found the [mitmproxy](https://www.mitmproxy.org/) project.
-The [mitmproxy-java](https://github.com/appium/mitmproxy-java), between Python's mitmproxy and Java programs, is available.
+The [mitmproxy-java](https://github.com/appium/mitmproxy-java), a bridge between Python's mitmproxy and Java programs, is available.
 They announced [HAR support](https://www.mitmproxy.org/posts/har-support/) at v10.1, Sep 2023.
 Why not I learn the mitmproxy product and develop a sample test?

 I have spent a couple of days, and could make it.
 This project contains a working example.